 How to Find Lost Android Phone

 The easiest way to find your lost Android phone is to open this link on any web browser using your phone or your computer.
 You can also download the app from Google Play Store on your mobile phone or tablet, as well as other wearable Android devices.
-Before you download this app, make sure you run Outbyte Android Care to get rid of junk files and boost your phone’s performance.
+Before you download this app, make sure you run Android cleaner tool to get rid of junk files and boost your phone’s performance.

 - After opening the link provided above, log in with the Google account associated with your lost device.

 - You will see a pop-up message reminding you that the location of your device is approximate and may not always be accurate and that you should contact law enforcement if you believe that your device has been stolen.

 - When you see this message, click or tap Accept.

 - You will then see a list of devices that are using your Google account, along with a map indicating the last location of your device.

 - You have the option to either ring your phone for five minutes (even if it has been set to silent mode) or lock and erase to protect your valuable data.